Ryan-Mus/GameEngine/README.md

 ### Button and ButtonManager
 Easily make menus for keyboard and controller with the use of buttons and the buttons manager to navigate all the buttons>

-# Use
+## Use

-Either download the latest release of this project and compile/run in visual studio or, since students need to have their work on github too, they can use this repository as a template (see the "Use this template" button at the top right corner).
-There is no point in forking this project.
+Download the latest release of this project and compile/run in visual studio